Affairs-and-Order/AnO/README.md

 # Celery

 1. Navigate into the `AnO` folder.
-2. Run `celery -A app.celery worker --loglevel=INFO --detach --pidfile=''` in a terminal window.
+2. Run `celery -A app.celery worker --loglevel=INFO --pidfile=''` in a terminal window.
-3. Run `celery -A app.celery beat --loglevel=INFO --detach --pidfile=''` in yet another terminal window.
+3. Run `celery -A app.celery beat --loglevel=INFO --pidfile=''` in yet another terminal window.
 4. For celery to work, you've gotta run Flask in yet another terminal window.
+You can do so by typing: `flask run` in a different terminal window.